 Pine Needle Tea

 Get a good field guide for your region though, before you head out on a foraging hike.
 Some trees are potentially toxic and should be avoided.
-Spruce and fir trees are safe and in my opinion have a nicer flavor with a less resinous quality than pine or cedar.
-The favor also varies between individual trees even within the same species.
+Spruce and fir trees are safe and in my opinion, have a nicer flavour with a less resinous quality than pine or cedar.
+The flavour also varies between individual trees even within the same species.
 So nibble as you hike.
-But avoid yew, norfolk pine, and some cypress trees.
+But avoid yew, Norfolk pine, and some cypress trees.